WRONG TURN (2021)

 WRONG TURN (2003)

-The original Wrong Turn is by no means original but, director Rob Schmidt is able to take Alan B. McElroy’s familiar script and create a well made and suspenseful horror/thriller out of it.
-Part of the reason it works is that he gets good performances out of his cast and they create very likable characters and so we care about what happens to them and some of them meet gruesome ends.
-There are some gory deaths, as expected in a flick like this that are not only well executed by the FX team but, since the victims are very likable and the villains very deserving of what’s coming to them, it adds to their effectiveness.
-And while we never get to know the cannibalistic hillbillies here like we do in the previously mentioned Hooper and Craven classics, they are quite formidable and lethal and they get the job done as far as being effective bad guys.
-The script also does set up some nice suspenseful situations to put our likable characters in such as a chase through the upper branches of the dense forest and a really tense sequence early on with our young protagonists caught in the carnivorous country folks’ home.
+Wrong Turn is by no means original, but director Rob Schmidt is able to take Alan B. McElroy’s familiar script and create a well made and suspenseful horror/thriller out of it.
+Part of the reason it works is that he gets good performances out of his cast and they create very likable characters and so we care about what happens to them and some of them do meet gruesome ends.
+There are some gory deaths, as expected in a flick like this, that are not only well executed by the FX team, but since the victims are very likable and the villains very deserving of what’s coming to them, it adds to their effectiveness.
+While we never get to know the cannibalistic hillbillies here, like we do in the previously mentioned Hooper and Craven classics, they are quite formidable and lethal and they get the job done as far as being effective bad guys.
+The script also does set up some nice suspenseful situations to put our likable characters in, such as a chase through the upper branches of the dense forest and a really tense sequence early on with our young protagonists caught in the carnivorous country folks’ home.

-A solid 3 damsel Dushkus!
+Rated 3 (out of 4) damsel Dushkus!